ppy/osu-wiki/wiki/Beatmapping/en.md

 Before delving into sliders, do the following two things:

--   Make sure you set the [Slider Velocity (SV)](/wiki/Glossary/#sv) (under the Timing tab) to your preferred value.
+-   Make sure you set the [Slider Velocity (SV)](/wiki/Glossary/#sv) (under the `Timing` tab) to your preferred value.
 This value will apply for the entire beatmap, so choose carefully!
-Changing Slider Velocity after placing sliders will result in wonky, mistimed sliders - try and avoid this eventuality!
+Changing the Slider Velocity after placing sliders will result in wonky, mistimed sliders - try to avoid this!
 -   Set the type of slider you want.
 There are two types of curves - Bezier and Linear.
     -   Bezier is recommended as it produces the smoothest looking curves.
     -   Linear mode is useful if you want sharp (e.g. 90 degree) corners in your sliders.

 Now you can begin adding a slider. `Left-click` to start the slider, add waypoints with further `left-clicks`, and terminate with a `right-click` to make a bezier slider.
 If you want to create a liner slider, make a bezier-shaped slider first, then `left-click` on an existing vertex to turn that vertex red and create a new anchor point to allow for sharp turns and new curves.
 It is recommended to make sure the length of the slider is correct before adjusting the shape.

-Here are some other tips regarding sliders:-
+Here are some other tips regarding sliders:

 -   To add repeats on a slider, drag the end of the slider in the timeline after finishing placement.
 -   Drag an individual waypoint to move it. `Right-click` to remove a point, and `Ctrl` + `Left-click` adds a point.